Flags of African Countries

 Occupying an area of 11.7 million square miles, Africa comes lauded as the second-largest continent of the world.
 This second most populous continent is home to the largest number of countries in the world.
 While Algeria is the largest, Seychelles is the smallest.

 Each African country has its own flag which has a place of pride in the hearts of the people of that country.
 Below are the general descriptions of the flags of some of the important countries located in the continent of Africa.

 Situated in North Africa, Algeria became independent in 1962 after reaming under the French colonial rule for more than a century.
 The National Liberation Front (FLN), the country’s premier political party, was responsible for securing its freedom.

 Officially adopted on July 3, 1962, the national flag of Algeria consists of two equal bands of equal width.
-These vertical bands are of green (hoist) and white colours.
-A red crescent centered over the bands contains a five-pointed star of red colour.
+These vertical bands are of green (hoist) and white colors.
+A red crescent centered over the bands contains a five-pointed star of red color.

 Flag of Egypt